mariodguez/LaPaperDrum/README.md

 # LaPaperDrum
 Aquí almaceno el código para transformar la [Touch Board de Bare Conductive](http://www.bareconductive.com) en una Drum kit para GarageBand

-# Bare Conductive Touch Board USB MIDI interface code for Drum Kit
+## Bare Conductive Touch Board USB MIDI interface code for Drum Kit
-This is an extension of the simple touch-to-USB-MIDI code for the  which adds generic support for both touch buttons and proximity sensors.

-Using this you can create either a touch or proximity object for each electrode and map it to either a keypress or slider output.
-This is all documented by example in the comments.
+Using this you can create either a touch object for each electrode and map it to either a keypress.

 ## Requirements
 * [Arduino](http://arduino.cc/en/Main/Software) 1.5.6 or later